camunda/camunda-docs/docs/apis-tools/console-api/tutorial.md

 title: Tutorial
 slug: /apis-tools/console-api/tutorial
 sidebar_position: 3
-description: "Step through an example to implement..."
+description: "Step through an example to view your existing clients, create a client, view a particular client's details, and delete a client."
 ---

-In this tutorial, we'll step through examples to highlight the capabilities of the Console API, such as creating a client, viewing your clients, and deleting a client.
+In this tutorial, we'll step through examples to highlight the capabilities of the Console API, such as viewing your existing clients, creating a client, viewing a particular client's details, and deleting a client.

 ## Getting started